rgdelato/instantly-lunch/README.md

 Instantly Lunch Randomizer
 =====================

-A small demo app to teach give myself a React project to work on.
+A small demo app to give myself a React project to work on.